lazarusmwangim/Ticketing-System-Node-JS/README.md

 # Ticketing-System-Node-JS

-# Ticketing System in Node JS and MySQL
-A ticketing system developed in Node JS
+A ticketing system developed in Node JS and MySQL

 REST API's for a ticketing system developed using Node JS v16.11.0</br>